-|Education Requirements||Doctoral degree|
+|Education Requirements||Master's or doctoral degree|

-|Other Requirements||Licensure required if preparing students for an occupation; several years of post-secondary teaching|
+|Other Requirements||Licensure required if preparing students for an occupation; several years of postsecondary teaching|

-|Job Growth (2012-22)*||19%|
+|Job Growth (2014-24)*||13%|

-|Mean Salary (2014)*||$74,040 annually|
+|Mean Salary (2015)*||$71,060 annually|

 Source: *U.S. Bureau of Labor Statistics

 Adjunct professors may consider employment in private or public educational institutions, vocational or career schools or online distance-learning universities.
-Larger universities or colleges, typically offer classes during the week, while in community colleges and programs that focus on adult or continuing education, classes may be held at night or on weekends to accommodate students' work schedules.
+Larger universities or colleges typically offer classes during the week, while in community colleges and programs that focus on adult or continuing education, classes may be held at night or on weekends to accommodate students' work schedules.
 According to the U.S. Bureau of Labor Statistics (BLS), there in an increasing demand for adjunct faculty due to changing financial and enrollment needs (www.bls.gov).
 Prerequisite or 100-level courses are oftentimes heavily staffed by adjunct faculty.

-In addition to a minimum degree requirement, prospective adjunct professors are usually expected to have several years of post-secondary teaching experience.
+In addition to a minimum degree requirement, prospective adjunct professors are usually expected to have several years of postsecondary teaching experience.
 Students enrolled in a master's degree program or doctoral candidates often gain experience working as graduate teaching assistants (TAs) to fulfill program prerequisites or help fund their tuition.
 The BLS also notes that some educational institutions require TAs to take training or attend classes in preparation.

 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) doesn't have employment outlook or salary data specifically for adjunct professors.
-The BLS expected growth for all postsecondary teachers to increase by 19% between 2012 and 2022; however, it noted that the trend in academic employment was moving from full-time, tenured jobs toward part-time and adjunct positions.
+The BLS expected growth for all postsecondary teachers to increase by 13% between 2014 and 2024; however, it noted that the trend in academic employment was moving from full-time, tenured jobs toward part-time and adjunct positions.

 For salary data, the BLS tends to report data based on the academic specialty, like engineering, history or business, and these salaries tend to be for full-time, tenured professors.
-The generic category of 'all other postsecondary teachers' saw a mean annual salary of $74,040 as of May 2014.
+The generic category of 'all other postsecondary teachers' saw a mean annual salary of $71,060 as of May 2015.